status-im/status-go/WAKU.md

 - Currently nodes with higher version don't automatically disconnect if versions are different

 It doesn't yet implement the following recommended features:
-- It doesn't disconnect a peer if it receives a message before a Status message
+- It doesn't apply a timeout to receive Status message
 - Partial support for rate limiting
 - No support for DNS discovery to find Waku nodes
 - No support for negotiation with peer supporting multiple version